Neruvy/Neruvy-Bot/README.md

 $poll (creates a simple poll) Ex. $poll "Is windows good" NAh YAH (use quotations if the option(s) have spaces)

+$serverinfo (shows basic info of the server the bot is in) Ex. $serverinfo

 ---

 Website: <a href="https://neruvy.github.io/" target="_blank">neruvy</a>